YounesKhamouna/YounesKhamouna.github.io/_posts/2024-01-05-Covid19database.md

 ## Data Cleaning

 A key step in data cleaning includes ensuring data consistency by excluding rows with missing values in crucial columns.
 Therefore, we filtered the CovidDeaths table to exclude rows with missing values in continent and location columns.
-Next, a new column date_updated was added to CovidDeaths and populated with the date formatted as "YYYY-MM-DD".
+Next, a new column date_updated was added to CovidDeaths and populated with the date formatted as "YYYY-MM-DD" to facilitate temporal analysis.
 This simplifies working with dates and improves readability and efficiency.
 <pre>
 <code>
 -- Ensures data integrity by excluding rows where 'continent' or 'location' is null.